liamzdenek/ferment-ai/memory-bank/projectbrief.md

 2. The system correctly executes these configurations with proper agent interactions
 3. End users can observe real-time agent operations
 4. The journal system correctly maintains and reconstructs state
-5. The system supports pausing, canceling, and resuming operations
+5. The system supports pausing, canceling, and resuming workflow operations